SpaceXVI/Rough-Tweaks-Revamped/README.md

 # Rough-Tweaks-Revamped
-A continuation of the mod, Rough Tweaks by Lellson, maintained by MostafaSabry55
+A continuation of the mod, Rough Tweaks by Lellson, maintained by MS55 Now for 1.15, 1.16 and 1.19 (Forge)